 Can he do sums?
 Okay, okay, I know his degree is in Modern History, but this is primary school stuff...

 * Within the country.
 If foreign exchange is involved, it’s a bit more complicated.
 But not much more complicated, really.

 † Or a lot more and a lot less respectively.
 The disparity of wealth in the UK is astonishing.
-See Wealth in Great Britain (Office for National Statistics) – that’s from the WayBack Machine; somehow the government removed it from their own website sometime between June 27th and September 11th 2011.
+See Wealth in Great Britain (Office for National Statistics) – that’s a downloaded PDF from the WayBack Machine; somehow the government removed it from their own website sometime between June 27th and September 11th 2011.
 Odd, that...